Lowry Pueblo National Historic Landmark

 Accessibility Description (ABA/ADA)

-This site is 25 miles northwest of the Visitor Center & Museum.
+This site is 25 miles northwest of the Canyons of the Ancients Visitor Center and Museum.

 Nearby is an information kiosk with a registration book and brochures about the site.
-There are also 5 picnic areas with picnic tables that can accommodate wheelchair users.
+There are also 5 picnic areas with picnic tables with extended ends that can accommodate wheelchair users.

 Cell phone reception at this site is good.